PRESCRIPTION CHECKING COURSE

 PharmPower is a leading developer of PEBC-style questions which are realistic and applicable to exams, as well as clinical practice.

 In the second part of the PEBC Qualifying Exam, candidates may be asked to check a series of prescriptions for technical accuracy as part of NAPRA's Competency 3: Product Distribution.
-Candidates should screen prescriptions for incorrect:
+Candidates should screen prescriptions for accuracy with respect to:

 PharmPower offers a variety of prescription checking practice questions to develop your attention to detail.